-"These are very important issues that need a great deal of careful thought," says Dr Green "We need to make decisions too about stockpiling key minera and chemicals."
+"These are very importan issues that need a great deal o careful thought," says Dr Green "We need to make decisions too about stockpiling key mineral and chemicals."

-Although the chance of nuclear war breaking out by accident is considered to be 10,000 to one, the United Nation estimate of the chance of situation like the Cuban missile.
+Although the chance of nuclear war breaking out by accident is considered to be 10,000 to one, the United Nation estimate of the chance of a situation like the Cuban missil crisis building up through mis takes and misunderstandings 20 to one.

-"We've got to recognise that we must think about it as a possibility" says Dr Green, "be-cause the consequences are so huge that we have just got to take it seriously.
-If the conse-quences were minor, we wouldn't need to worry."
+"We've got to recognise that we must think about it as a possibility," says Dr Green, "be cause the consequences are as huge that we have just got to take it seriously.
+If the conse quences were minor, we wouldn' need to worry."

-He compares it to pouring huge amounts of money and effort into strengthening buildings because we know the consequences of an earthuake would be terrible, even though the likelihood is remote.
+He compares it to pouring huge amounts of money and effort into strengthening build-ings because we know the conse-quences of an earthuake would be terrible, even though the likelihood is remote.

-The Planning Council's report "New Zealand After a Nuclea War," was based on the assumption that it was unlikely that New Zealand would be a nuclear terrest.
+The Planning Council's report "New Zealand After a Nuclear War," was based on the assump tion that it was unlikely that New Zealand would be a nuclear target